openmobilehub/omh-maps/README.md

 ## Documentation

-See example and check the full documentation at our Wiki.
+See example and check the full documentation and add custom implementation at our [Wiki](https://github.com/openmobilehub/omh-maps/wiki).

-TODO - KDOCS (Github pages)
-TODO - 3P plugins/implementation (wiki)
+Additionally for more information about the OMH Map functions, [Docs](https://openmobilehub.github.io/omh-maps).

 ## Contributing

 We'd be glad if you decide to contribute to this project.

 All pull request is welcome, just make sure that every work is linked to an issue on this repository so everyone can track it.
+For more information check [CONTRIBUTING](https://github.com/openmobilehub/omh-maps/blob/main/CONTRIBUTING.md)